 Building team culture and personal connections can be challenging when everyone isn't in the same place every day.
 Your office can be a powerful tool for strengthening those bonds.
 Dedicate space specifically for informal interaction and relaxation.
 You could turn an underused meeting room into a tech-free lounge with comfortable chairs and plants, or upgrade your kitchen area with better coffee or healthy snacks.
 These spaces encourage the spontaneous conversations and casual catch-ups that build trust and a sense of community among your team.

-Use Data to Guide Your Layout
+Let Data Drive Your Layout Decisions

 How do you know if your office layout is actually working?
 You can’t rely on assumptions.
 The best way to optimize your space is to use data to understand how it’s being used.
 By tracking metrics like which days are most popular, how often meeting rooms are booked, and which desks are preferred, you can make informed decisions.
 This information helps you adjust your layout to better meet your team's needs, ensuring you’re investing in the right types of spaces.
 Using a hybrid work software can give you the insights you need to adapt your office effectively.